 (HTML Special Characters – Full list of characters)

-(Character added to post in Visual editor)
+(Character added to post in Visual mode)

-Also, keep in mind that the Visual Content editor has its own special characters popup helper, which is accessible via the default menu.
-If you only plan to stick to using the Visual Editor, then this plugin is unnecessary. as it would be redundant.
+Also, keep in mind that the Visual Content editor has its own special characters popup helper, which is accessible via the menu.
+We recommend installing this plugin only if you plan to work in Text mode and want to avoid switching to the Visual Editor when adding custom characters.

-(HTML Entities Button – WordPress plugin)
+(HTML Entities Button plugin)

-(HTML Entities Button Items)
+(HTML Entities Button Items – Text Editor)

-(Convert special characters to HTML entities)
+(Convert special characters to HTML entities feature)

 (Convert HTML entities to special characters functionality)

-Add emoticons to your page content …
+Add emoticons to your content …

-You can also add WP Emojis …
+You can also add WP Emojis to your content …

-(Choose An Emoji feature)
+(Add An Emoji feature)

-(Insert links to recent posts feature)
+(Insert links to recent posts)

-(Keep Emoticons As Text)
+(Keep Emoticons As Text plugin)

-Prior to WordPress version 4.3, WordPress included an option in the “Formatting” section of the Writing Settings (Convert emoticons like 🙂 and 😛 to graphics on display) which instructed WordPress to convert all of the emoticons in your posts into image smileys.
+Prior to WordPress version 4.3, WordPress included an option in the “Formatting” section of the Writing Settings (Convert emoticons like 🙂 and 😛 to graphics on display) which instructed WordPress to convert all of the emoticons in your posts into graphical smileys.
 This checkbox was enabled by default and allowed users to turn off the feature by unticking the box.